Houses in multiple occupation

 The manager is also given certain responsibilities in respect of the disposal of refuse and litter, and the taking of reasonable precautions to protect tenants and lodgers from dangers resulting from structural conditions in the premises.

-Management regulations also impose duties in the tenants of houses.
+Management regulations also impose duties on the tenants of houses.
 We have produced an open letter to tenants detailing their responsibilities that apply to shared houses of 3 or more persons.

-Landlords can print this letter off and give to tenants as part of their responsibilities under licensing conditions - refer 'Supporting documents & links'.
+Landlords can print this letter off and give to tenants as part of their responsibilities under licensing conditions - refer to 'Supporting information'.